 Next, place on your serving platter.
 The next step is optional.
 You can keep your yule log as one piece or add a branch coming from the side.
 If you choose to add a branch, cut a diagonal slice in your yule log.
 Place that along the side of your cake.

 Place your branch alongside the yule log.

-Take the chocolate ganache out of the refrigerator and pour by spoonfuls on the yule log and spread.
-Don’t worry if it is not perfect, it is a log, it is suppose to have bumps and imperfections.
+Take the chocolate ganache out of the refrigerator and pour it by spoonfuls on the yule log and spread.
+Don’t worry if it is not perfect, it is a log, it is supposed to have bumps and imperfections.